timebertt/thesis-controller-sharding/content/20-background.md

 However, custom resources as such don't implement any corresponding business logic.
 For this, additional controllers can be deployed that implement the logic for realizing the desired state declared by the API objects.
 This combination of a custom resource and a custom controller is often referred to as the "operator pattern", where the custom controller is referred to as the "operator".
-Operators can be used to codify any kind of operation knowledge for applications and represent a powerful mechanism for running cloud-native workloads on Kubernetes. [@hausenblas2019programming]
+Operators can be used to codify any kind of operational knowledge for applications and represent a powerful mechanism for running cloud-native workloads on Kubernetes. [@hausenblas2019programming]

 ## Controllers

-Kubernetes controllers are composed of the following building blocks: cache, event handlers, workqueue and worker routines.
+Kubernetes controllers are composed of the following building blocks: cache, event handlers, work queue, and worker routines.
 Most of them are implemented in libraries, mainly client-go, the official Kubernetes API client for the go programming language.
 Theoretically, controllers can be implemented in any arbitrary programming language.
-However, most controllers use go in order to benefit from the matured and performance-optimized libraries that the official Kubernetes controllers are based on themselves. [@samplecontroller]
+However, most controllers use go to benefit from the matured and performance-optimized libraries that the official Kubernetes controllers are based on as well. [@samplecontroller]

 ![Building blocks of a controller [@samplecontroller]](../assets/controller-components.jpeg)

-A controller's **cache** is responsible for watching the controller's object type on the API server, inform the controller about changes to them and make the objects available to the controller in memory in form of an indexed store.
+A controller's **cache** is responsible for watching the controller's object type on the API server, informing the controller about changes to the objects, and making the objects available to the controller in memory in form of an indexed store.
-It therefore starts a reflector that lists and watches a given object type as described in section [-@sec:apimachinery].
+Therefore, it starts a so-called reflector that lists and watches a given object type as described in section [-@sec:apimachinery].
 The reflector emits corresponding delta events and adds them to a queue.
 An informer then reads these events from the queue and updates changed objects in the store accordingly for later retrieval by the controller.
-The store (indexer) is a flat key-value store with additional indices for increasing performance of namespaced lookups or lookups with field selectors, that the controller frequently uses.
+The store (indexer) is a flat key-value store with additional indices for increasing the performance of namespaced lookups or lookups with field selectors, that the controller frequently uses.
 In addition to saving objects in the store, the informer also distributes notifications to all event handlers registered by the controller.
-Note, that the store is not a write-trough cache, meaning controllers might read an old version of the object they modified from the cache, until the watch connection received the respective change event.
+Note, that the store is not a write-trough cache, meaning controllers might read an old version of the object they modified from the cache until the watch connection receives the respective change event.

 Controllers can use caches for multiple object types if they work with different kinds of objects during reconciliation or listen for changes to related objects.
 Therefore, controller caches are typically shared between all controllers of a single binary in order to reduce processing effort and memory consumption (`SharedIndexInformer`).
-Caches can also be configured to use filtered list and watch requests (e.g., by namespace or label) in order to reduce overhead for processing and storing objects that controllers are not interested in.
+Caches can also be configured to use filtered list and watch requests (e.g., by namespace or label) to reduce overhead for processing, transferring, and storing objects that controllers are not interested in.

-Controllers add **event handlers** to informers in order to be notified for all important watch events.
+Controllers add **event handlers** to informers for notifications about all important watch events.
-Typically, event handlers perform basic filtering for relevant changes on the changed object to determine whether the controller needs to act on it or not.
+Typically, event handlers perform basic filtering for relevant changes based on the changed object to determine whether the controller needs to act on it or not.
-This is done to eliminate unnecessary reconciliation work.
+This is done to reduce unnecessary reconciliation work.
-If work needs to be done on the watched object, event handlers add the object's key (`namespace/name`) to the workqueue.
+If work needs to be done on the watched object, event handlers add the object's key (`namespace/name`) to the work queue.
-However, event handlers don't always enqueue the changed object itself.
+However, event handlers don't always enqueue a key for the changed object itself.
-Instead, they might also perform mapping between watched objects and objects that the controller is responsible for.
+Instead, they might also perform a mapping between watched objects and objects that the controller is responsible for.
 For example, the `Job` controller manages `Pods` for carrying out the actual work and adds an `ownerReference` to the owned `Pods`.
-When a `Pod` completes its work, the `Job` controller is notified of the status change via a watch event and enqueues the owning `Job` designated in `Pod.metadata.ownerReferences`.
+When a `Pod` completes its work, the `Job` controller is notified of the status change via a watch event and enqueues the owning `Job` designated in `Pod.metadata.ownerReferences` to update the `Job` object's status accordingly.

-A controller's **workqueue** centrally keeps track of all keys of objects that the controller needs to perform actions on.
+A controller's **work queue** centrally keeps track of all keys of objects that the controller needs to perform actions on.
 It decouples event handling and actual reconciliation: controllers might only act upon objects once taken from the queue, but never in event handlers.
-The workqueue also keeps track of all objects that are currently being processed by worker routines.
+The work queue also keeps track of all objects that are currently being processed by worker routines.
 It ensures, that a given object key is only picked up by a single worker at a time, even if the key is added to the queue multiple times.
 It only emits a key again once the processing worker has marked the key as processed.
-Furthermore, the workqueue implements multiple mechanisms that are important to the controller's stability and scalability.
+Furthermore, the work queue implements multiple mechanisms that are important to the controller's stability and scalability.
 For example, if work on a given object fails because of some error, the object's key is re-queued, so that it is picked up by a worker again.
-The workqueue keeps track of retries and applies an exponential backoff and a jitter in order to break periodicity of the system.
+The work queue keeps track of retries and applies an exponential backoff strategy and jittering in order to break the periodicity of the system.
 Additionally, it applies overall and per-item rate limiting to the key emission rate to protect the controller from load spikes.

 Eventually, the controller's actual work is carried out by **worker routines**, also referred to as "control loops".
-Note however, that they are not actually looping over a single object as often depicted.
+Note, however, that they are not looping over a single object as often depicted.
-Instead, they react on relevant changes as notified by the watch connection and pick up a single key from the workqueue at a time.
+Instead, they react to relevant changes as notified by the watch connection and pick a single key from the work queue at a time.
 Workers mark the key as being processed, retrieve the full object from the cache and finally carry out the actual business logic of the controller.
 If implemented in go, workers run as concurrent goroutines.
-The number of concurrent workers reading from the queue and performing work can be raised in order to increase throughput and decrease wait time.
+The number of concurrent workers reading from the queue and performing work can be raised in order to increase throughput and decrease queue wait time.

-Controllers take the desired state of objects, observe the actual state and perform actions to converge both.
+Controllers take the desired state of objects, observe the actual state and perform actions to reconcile both.
 Generally, controllers need to be level-driven, meaning their actions should be based on observations of the full state independent of any intermediate state changes.
-However, controllers are typically edge-triggered for increasing scalability of the system and reducing unnecessary work and network transfer.
+However, controllers are typically edge-triggered for increasing the scalability of the system and reducing unnecessary work and network transfer.
-Therefore, they use API server watches instead of long-pulling.
+Therefore, they use API server watches instead of long-pulling. [@k8sdocs; @hausenblas2019programming]

 ## Leader Election {#sec:leader-election}

-There might be multiple instances of a single controller binary, e.g., during rolling updates or in HA-setups.
+There might be multiple instances of a single controller binary, e.g., during rolling updates or in HA setups.
-In order to prevent conflicting actions of multiple instances, one instance is elected to be the active one – the leader.
+To prevent conflicting actions of multiple instances, one instance is elected to be the active one – the leader.
 Controllers may only perform reconciliations when the instance is the current leader.
 The leader election mechanism follows a simple protocol based on Kubernetes API objects.
 For this purpose, dedicated `Lease` objects are used, `Endpoints` and `ConfigMaps` were used historically.
-In these objects, a leader election record is persisted ([@lst:lease]), that states the current leader as well as when the lease has been acquired and for how long it is valid.
+In these objects, a leader election record is persisted ([@lst:lease]), which states the current leader as well as when the lease has been acquired and for how long it is valid.

 ```yaml
 apiVersion: coordination.k8s.io/v1